Wyndham Lewis: Tyros and writing (1918–1929)

-After the war, Lewis resumed his career as a painter with a major exhibition, Tyros and Portraits, at the Leicester Galleries in 1921.
+After the war Lewis resumed his career as a painter with a major exhibition, Tyros and Portraits, at the Leicester Galleries in 1921.
 "Tyros" were satirical caricatures intended to comment on the culture of the "new epoch" that succeeded the First World War.
 A Reading of Ovid and Mr Wyndham Lewis as a Tyro are the only surviving oil paintings from this series.
 Lewis also launched his second magazine, The Tyro, of which there were only two issues.
 The second (1922) contained an important statement of Lewis's visual aesthetic: "Essay on the Objective of Plastic Art in our Time".
 It was during the early 1920s that he perfected his incisive draughtsmanship.

-By the late 1920s, he concentrated on writing.
-He launched yet another magazine, The Enemy (1927–1929), largely written by himself and declaring its belligerent critical stance in its title.
+By the late 1920s he concentrated on writing.
+He launched another magazine, The Enemy (1927–1929), largely written by himself and declaring its belligerent critical stance in its title.
 The magazine and other theoretical and critical works he published from 1926 to 1929 mark a deliberate separation from the avant-garde and his previous associates.
 He believed that their work failed to show sufficient critical awareness of those ideologies that worked against truly revolutionary change in the West, and therefore became a vehicle for these pernicious ideologies.
 His major theoretical and cultural statement from this period is The Art of Being Ruled (1926).

 Time and Western Man (1927) is a cultural and philosophical discussion that includes penetrating critiques of James Joyce, Gertrude Stein and Ezra Pound that are still read.
-Lewis also attacked the process philosophy of Bergson, Samuel Alexander, Alfred North Whitehead, and others.
+Lewis also attacked the process philosophy of Bergson, Samuel Alexander, Alfred North Whitehead and others.
 By 1931 he was advocating the art of ancient Egypt as impossible to surpass.

 Fiction and political writing (1930–1936)

-In 1930 Lewis published The Apes of God, a biting satirical attack on the London literary scene, including a long chapter caricaturing the Sitwell family, which may have harmed his position in the literary world.
-In 1937 he published The Revenge for Love, set in the period leading up to the Spanish Civil War and regarded by many as his best novel.
+In 1930 Lewis published The Apes of God, a biting satirical attack on the London literary scene, including a long chapter caricaturing the Sitwell family.
+The writer Richard Aldington, however, found it "the greatest piece of writing since Ulysses", by James Joyce.
+In 1937 Lewis published The Revenge for Love, set in the period leading up to the Spanish Civil War and regarded by many as his best novel.
 It is strongly critical of communist activity in Spain and presents English intellectual fellow travellers as deluded.

 Despite serious illness necessitating several operations, he was very productive as a critic and painter.
 He produced a book of poems, One-Way Song, in 1933, and a revised version of Enemy of the Stars.
 An important book of critical essays also belongs to this period: Men without Art (1934).
-It grew out of a defence of Lewis's satirical practice in The Apes of God and puts forward a theory of 'non-moral', or metaphysical, satire.
-The book is probably best remembered for one of the first commentaries on Faulkner and a famous essay on Hemingway.
+It grew out of a defence of Lewis's satirical practice in The Apes of God and puts forward a theory of "non-moral", or metaphysical, satire.
+The book is probably best remembered for one of the first commentaries on William Faulkner and a famous essay on Ernest Hemingway.